scara/moodle-local_davroot/local/davroot/README.txt

 To install using git, type this command in the root of your Moodle
 installation:
     git clone git://github.com/scara/moodle-local_davroot.git ./
-Then add '/lib/sabredav' and '/local/davroot' to your git ignore.
+Then add '/local/davroot' to your git ignore or local exclude.

 Alternatively, download the tar.gz/zip from:
     https://github.com/scara/moodle-local_davroot/tarball/master
     https://github.com/scara/moodle-local_davroot/zipball/master
 and uncompress it into a temp folder.
-Then move the 'lib' and 'local' folders into your Moodle installation folder.
+Then move the 'local' folders into your Moodle installation folder.

 Log into your Moodle instance as admin: the installation process will start.